tkdevops-commit/digital-tools/README.md

 - Canva
 - Adobe
 - Overlay graphic editors
-- Third party visual and video editing platforms
+- Third party visual and video editing platforms/sofetware
 - OBS

 *Constantly reviewing and adding features to this personal project as this is something I work on in my free time.